xsf/xmpp.org/content/blog/2022-11-05-newsletter.md

 ![XSF and Google Summer of Code 2022](/images/logos/GSoC_2022_Logo.png "XSF and Google Summer of Code 2022")

-The Google Summer of Code 2022 has lifted off and coding started a while ago!
-The two new contributors Patiga and PawBud who will work on open-source software projects in the XMPP environment.
-Read their first blog posts, too.
+The Google Summer of Code 2022 has finished!
+The two new contributors Patiga and PawBud worked on open-source software projects in the XMPP environment.
+Read the final collection blog posts:
   - **Patiga** works on [more flexible file transfers in Dino](https://summerofcode.withgoogle.com/programs/2022/projects/z9ixHTWZ).
 Mentors are **fiaxh** and **Marvin W.**.
     - [Stateless File Sharing GSoC project](https://dino.im/blog/2022/06/stateless-file-sharing-gsoc-project/)
     - [Project Stateless File Sharing: First Steps](https://dino.im/blog/2022/06/project-stateless-file-sharing-first-steps/)